2008 Kandhamal violence

-Manoj Pradhan, a MLA of the Bharatiya Janata Party was convicted in the violence in 2010.
+Manoj Pradhan, an MLA of the Bharatiya Janata Party was convicted in the violence in 2010.
 18 people were also convicted in the same year.
 Seven Christians and a Maoist leader were convicted for the murder of Lakshmanananda Saraswati on 2013.

 Background

 Hateful anti-Christian campaigns in Kandhamal had already begun in the late 1960s, and continued for a long time, creating violence against minorities at frequent intervals including the 1980s, 1990s and 2000s.